pekwm/pekwm/doc/autoproperties.md

 **ApplyOn (string)**

-A list of conditions of when to apply this autoprop (so be sure to include this in your property), consisting of:
+A list of conditions outlining when to apply this autoprop (so be sure to include this in your property):

 * _New_, applies when the application first starts)
 * _Reload_, apply when pekwm's config files are reloaded)
 * _Start_, apply if window already exists before pekwm starts/restarts.
-Note when using grouping Start will not take workspaces in account)
+Note: when using grouping Start will not take workspaces in account)
 * _Transient_, apply to Transient windows as well as normal windows.
 Dialog boxes are commonly transient windows
 * _TransientOnly_, apply to Transient windows only.
 Dialog boxes are commonly transient windows
 * _Workspace_, apply when the window is sent to another workspace